 By: Elizabeth Bruns, Nicole Darnall, Kylie Flynn, Angela Fox

-Elizabeth Bruns is pursuing a Bachelor of Science in Sustainability at at Arizona State University’s (ASU’s).
+Elizabeth Bruns is pursuing a Bachelor of Science in Sustainability at Arizona State University’s (ASU’s).
 She is exploring interests in urban farming and economic development.
 She plans to pursue an MS in Sustainability Leadership after her graduation in December 2020.

 Nicole Darnall is Associate Dean at ASU’s College of Global Futures and Associate Director and Professor at ASU’s School of Sustainability.
 She is Co-founder of ASU’s Sustainable Purchasing Research Initiative.